-Materials selected for the library collection are intended to meet the cultural, informational, and educational with an emphasis on the recreational needs of the citizens of the City of Delavan and the surrounding area.
+Materials selected for the library collection are intended to meet the cultural, informational, educational, and the recreational needs of the citizens of the City of Delavan and the surrounding area.
 The scope of the collection is intended to offer a choice of format, treatment, and level of difficulty so that most individual library needs can be met and service given to individuals of all ages.
 The collection is not archival and is reviewed and revised on an on-going basis to meet contemporary needs.